AlgebraicJulia/ModelExploration.jl/README.md

 ## Basic idea

-Here, we abstract the notion of a *model* and a *search space*.
-For us, a model is an instance of an `ACSet`.
+- We abstract the notion of a *model* and a *search space*.
+Our notion of a model is an instance of an `ACSet`
+    - This is a very broad category of data structures
+    - It is also restricted to 'concrete' things (representable by a relational database), which allows us to efficiently manipulate the models as data.

 - The first key notion is that of a `Generator`: something that can generate a sequence of models.
    - <img src="/img/gen.png" width=50% height=50%>